akiko-luka/portfolio-dci/readme.md

 This project is for educational purposes only.
 All credit for the design is given to the original designer.

 ### Overview
+This portfolio is created using HTML and CSS.

 ### Tools used
 - HTML